Loading please wait

 In this activity, we're going to be looking at electric current and voltage.
 Lots of the things around us require an electric current to work, so it's good to have an understanding of what it is and how it works.

-Current is the amount of electricity flowing around a circuit.
-The current carries energy to the components of the circuit; that is why light bulbs you use at school light up.
-Large current makes bulbs bright, whereas a low current would make them dim.
+Current is the rate of flow of charge flowing around a circuit.
+The current carries energy to the components of the circuit - that is why light bulbs in your circuits light up.

 There are two devices shown below that can be used to measure electric current in a circuit.